 Program Contractors For ALTCS customers, all covered services are integrated into a single delivery package, coordinated and managed by the program contractors.
 Capitation AHCCCS prospectively pays fixed monthly capitation, which is based on the age, sex, and Medicare status of each customer.
 Payor of Last Resort As a Medicaid agency, AHCCCS is the payor of last resort.
 AHCCCS requires that other responsible parties pay before AHCCCS pays.
 Thus, AHCCCS collects information about Third Party Liability (TPL) to identify anyone else that might be responsible for paying the customer's medical expenses.
-Under State law, a customer automatically assigns rights to medical care support to the state when the customer signs the application.
+Under State law, a customer automatically assigns rights to medical care support to assigns rights to medical care support to the state when the customer signs the application.